barricklab/breseq/src/doc/gd_format.rst

 5. **position** *<uint32>*

-   position in reference sequence fragment.
+   position in reference sequence fragment of base to replace.

 6. **new_seq** *<char>*

-   new base at position
+   new base at position.

 SUB: Multiple base substitution mutation
 """"""""""""""""""""""""""""""""""""""""